 \subsection{Brain age estimate from $A_t$ is improved by using morphometrics from multiple scales}

-As proof-of-principle, to demonstrate the added value of multi-scale morphometrics in an application, we carried out a simple brain age estimation using only the metric of pial surface area $A_t$.
-Note this brain age model is not optimised for performance or designed to compete with existing models, but only to illustrate the added value of multi-scale morphometry.
+As a proof-of-principle, to demonstrate the added value of multiscale morphometrics in an application, we carried out a simple brain age estimation using only the metric of pial surface area $A_t$.
+Note this brain age model is not optimised for performance or designed to compete with existing models, but only to illustrate the added value of multiscale morphometry.

 We compared model performance when using a single morphometric to using multiple scales (Fig.~\ref{FigBrainAge}).
-Both of the models using $A_t$ computed at a single scale had high RMSEs of over 17~years.
-In fact, the model using $A_t$ computed at 0.32~mm had no significant effect of $A_t$.
-However, using surface area measurements at both scales 0.32~mm and 1.86~mm, the model fit was improved to an RMSE of under 14~years, showing that model performance was enhanced by using just a single metric at different scales.
+Both of the models using $A_t$ computed at a single scale (0.32~mm and 1.86~mm, respectively) had high RMSEs of over 17~years.wever, using surface area measurements at both scales 0.32~mm \textit{and} 1.86~mm, the model fit was improved to an RMSE of under 14~years, showing that model performance was enhanced by using just a single metric at different scales.